meyer-lab/FcgR-binding/Manuscript/Text/04_Methods.md

 ### Parameters and Assumptions

 Association constants for all combinations of IgG and FcγR were obtained from previous experimental measurements [@Bruhns:2009kg].
 In each replicate of Lux's assay, cells were coincubated with 5 µg/ml TNP-X-BSA.
 Because the molar masses of a 2,4,6-trinitrophenyl groups and of BSA are approximately 173 Da and 66430 Da, respectively, we represented the molar concentrations of TNP-4-BSA and TNP-26-BSA as 74 nM and 70 nM [@Lux:2013iv].
 We also assumed that there were two, different conversion factors between the number of ICs bound and MFI for TNP-4-BSA and TNP-26-BSA.
 Lastly, we assumed that, due to steric effects, the effective avidities of TNP-4-BSA and (especially) TNP-26-BSA might be different that their actual avidities.
-This required us, in total, to fit 11 parameters: the total expression level $R_{tot}$ for each FcγR, $K_X$, conversion factors from ligand bound to MFI for both TNP-BSAs ($c_4$ and $c_{26}$, respectively), and effective avidities for both TNP-BSAs ($f_{4}$ and $f_{26}$, respectively).
+This required us, in total, to fit 11 parameters: the total expression level $R_{tot}$ for each FcγR, $K_x$, conversion factors from ligand bound to MFI for both TNP-BSAs ($c_4$ and $c_{26}$, respectively), and effective avidities for both TNP-BSAs ($f_{4}$ and $f_{26}$, respectively).

-### Specification for $K_X$
+### Specification for $K_x$

-We allowed $K_X$ to vary between $10^{-25}$ and $10^3$, in order to provide no constraint on possible values.
-While $K_X$ was previously assumed to be constant [@Stone:2001fm], we noted that a constant value of $K_X$ must break down under certain regimes.
-Specifically, a constant value for $K_X$ is consistent with a high local concentration of ligand, leading to receptor-ligand binding determined more so by receptor accessibility via cell surface diffusion and other factors.
-However, at some limit of low affinity FcγR-IgG binding, $K_X$ must ultimately be reduced, and $K_X$ for interactions with zero affinity must equal zero.
+We allowed $K_x$ to vary between $10^{-25}$ and $10^3$, in order to provide no constraint on possible values.
+While $K_x$ was previously assumed to be constant [@Stone:2001fm], we noted that a constant value of $K_x$ must break down under certain regimes.
+Specifically, a constant value for $K_x$ is consistent with a high local concentration of ligand, leading to receptor-ligand binding determined more so by receptor accessibility via cell surface diffusion and other factors.
+However, at some limit of low affinity FcγR-IgG binding, $K_x$ must ultimately be reduced, and $K_x$ for interactions with zero affinity must equal zero.
 Further, detailed balance is only satisfied for cases with multiple receptors of differing affinity present when proportional to affinity.
-Therefore, we specified an effective $K_X$, equal to:
+Therefore, we specified an effective $K_x$, equal to:

 $$ K_{x,eff} = K_x K_a $$ {#eq:kx}

-As a consequence of this construction, $K_X$ becomes zero in the absence of binding and satisfies detailed balance.
+As a consequence of this construction, $K_x$ becomes zero in the absence of binding and satisfies detailed balance.

 ### Model Fitting